Skip to main content

 Set up a Sandbox account

 You are able to test authentication methods in real time with a testing account in our sandbox environment.
-To start, navigate to the Login Partner Dashboard Sandbox and follow the steps below:
+To start, navigate to the Login Partner Portal Sandbox and follow the steps below:

 • Select the “Sign-in” button to create a new account.
 Anyone with a .gov or .mil email address may request an account.